 Instructions

 - Peel the potatoes and cut into 1 to 1 ½ inch pieces.
 Put the potatoes into a large pot, add the bay leaf, crushed garlic, 1 ½ tablespoons salt, and cover with COLD water.
-Bring to a boil over high heat, then reduce heat to maintain a rolling boil and cook until the potatoes fall apart when poked by a fork, about 15 minutes.2 tablespoons kosher salt, 3 cloves garlic, 1 bay leaf, 2 ½ pounds yukon gold potatoes
+Bring to a boil over high heat, then reduce heat to maintain a rolling boil and cook until the potatoes fall apart when poked by a fork, about 15 minutes.2 Tablespoons kosher salt, 3 cloves garlic, 1 bay leaf, 2 ½ pounds yukon gold potatoes

 - While the potatoes are cooking, separate the eggs and set aside the egg whites.
 In a small bowl, whisk together the egg yolks, milk, and remaining salt.¾ cup whole milk, 3 eggs